 An introduction to fundamental concepts within the field of ecology.
 Emphasizes stewardship of resources from a Christian perspective.
 Field trips may be required at the student's expense.

-Prerequisite: BIO 182.
+Lab fee required.
+Prerequisite: BIO 100 or BIO 181.

 BIO 356 Nutrition and Wellness (3 credits)